aidenjcheng/illuminatehackathon/README.md

    "npm run dev"

+*This entire project was programmed during the allotted time frame of the hackathon*

 This project has 3 parts.
 This Github repository is the frontend and this repository is the one to download to test the entire program.
 The backend repository (responsible for making the API call): https://github.com/ephemeralwx/illuminateHackathonMLAPI The actual Machine Learning model was developed with google colab.
 I took inspiration from a previous notebook and modified the code to increase the # of classes and improve the accuracy.
 Here is a copy of the google colab project: https://github.com/ephemeralwx/mlmodel